 In this lesson we have discussed facts regarding Creative Artistry, We have reviewed practices of Nail Art Services and have discussed the importance of Color Schemes.
 We understand methods in polishing, French manicures and have reviewed warm and cool colors.
 We know the importance of the Color Wheel and have reviewed facts about gems, foil methods, striping tape and Gold Leafing.
 We have reviewed Free-hand Painting and the types of brushes used.
 And lastly we have discussed facts about Air Brushing.
 It is important to continue learning new methods of nail artistry and to also rely on existing methods.
+We now turn our attention to the next topic: Sanitation and Sterilization.

-Lesson 3: Health, Safety, and Welfare (2 hours)
+Lesson 3: Sanitation and Sterilization (2 hours)